 Regardless of uncertainties in the model, population metrics suggest that White Sturgeon in the SSJ will continue to decline without changes to harvest regulations.
 Although conservation strategies include improving sturgeon spawning habitat (Schaffter 1997) and augmenting stream flow to mimic historic regimes (Jackson et al. 2016), reducing fishing mortality is likely the most effective, intermediate-term option for increasing the population abundance of White Sturgeon in the SSJ.
 Specifically, decreasing total annual mortality to less than 10% for age-10 and older White Sturgeon would increase the mean population growth rate to the replacement rate.
 The predicted pattern in λ indicated that harvesting White Sturgeon at rates exceeding 5% causes a rapid decline in the population.
 Even modest levels of fishing mortality may negatively affect population size structure and abundance of White Sturgeon (Boreman 1997; IDFG 2008).
 Reductions in annual mortality in other White Sturgeon populations following closure of fisheries suggest that this is an important conservation strategy.
 In the Kootenai River, White Sturgeon experienced reductions of 5–10% in mortality rates following closure of harvest (Paragamian et al. 2005).
 In 1971, the implementation of strict catch-and-release regulations for White Sturgeon in the Snake River, Idaho, led to the partial recovery of the population (IDFG 2008).
 Similar results regarding sensitivity to exploitation have been described for other sturgeon species.
 For example, Pine et al. (2001) reported a 38% decrease in total mortality of Gulf Sturgeon in the Suwannee River, Florida, 21 years after the closure of the commercial fishery.
 In the Mississippi River system, Koch et al. (2009) suggested that even low levels of harvest could jeopardize the long-term persistence of Shovelnose Sturgeon.
-Despite the sensitivity to overexploitation, several strictly managed fisheries exist for sturgeon in North America.
+Despite the sensitivity to overexploitation, several strictly-managed fisheries exist for sturgeon in North America.
 A harvest quota of 350 adults maintains an exploitation of < 2% for Atlantic Sturgeon A. oxyrhynchus oxyrhynchus in the Saint John River, New Brunswick (Dadswell et al. 2017).
 Similarly, the self-sustaining Lake Sturgeon population in Lake Winnebago, Wisconsin, is attributed to strict and adaptive fishing regulations that maintain exploitation at or below 5% (Bruch 1999).
 Promoting a sustainable fishery by eliminating high harvest rates for mature and highly fecund individuals appears to be an effective conservation strategy for sturgeon.

 Efforts that support decreasing the mortality of sexually mature White Sturgeon are further corroborated by results from the sensitivity analyses and provide additional evidence that White Sturgeon are extremely vulnerable to exploitation.
 Under current harvest conditions, our models indicated that the survival rates of reproductive adults contribute the most to the population growth rate followed by the survival of sub-adults.
 In populations that exhibit non-stable age distributions, such as White Sturgeon in the SSJ, high survival rates of sexually mature adults may be necessary to span lengthy gaps in recruitment (Gross et al. 2002).
 Elasticity results from our study are similar to those reported by previous researchers.
-Population simulations of Gulf Sturgeon in the Suwannee River were highly sensitive to changes in adult mortality and illustrated that the survival of sexually mature fish contributed more to the population growth rate than recruitment rates (Pine et al. 2001).
+Population simulations of Gulf Sturgeon in the Suwannee River were highly sensitive to changes in adult mortality and illustrated that the survival of sexually mature fish contributed more to the population growth rate than did recruitment rates (Pine et al. 2001).
 Similarly, analysis from an age-structured population model for Green Sturgeon showed that the population growth rate was highly sensitive to adult mortality (Heppell 2007).
-Even small reductions in adult mortality through reduced exploitation may help offset other challenges that White Sturgeon in the SSJ experience (e.g., illegal harvest, dams, re-occurring droughts).
+Even small reductions in adult mortality through reduced exploitation may help offset other challenges that White Sturgeon in the SSJ experience (e.g., illegal harvest, dams, droughts).